MinimalTechSolutions/.github/profile/README.md

 #### Key Features:
 Token-based governance
-Smart contract integration
+Smart contract full integration
-Open-source development
+Intuition Driven and open source Development

 ## 🤝 Partnerships
 We believe in the power of collaboration and are always looking for new partners to join us on our journey.
 If you're interested in working together, please reach out to [minimalsolucoestecnologicas@gmail.com]